-You can easily access this train from Tokyo Station, Ueno Station or Ōmiya Station (you can check by Google Maps to map out your route in order to reach one of these 3 stations as dependant on where you are located in Tokyo).
+You can easily access this train from Tokyo Station, Ueno Station, or Ōmiya Station (you can check Google Maps to map out your route in order to reach one of these 3 stations depending on where you are located in Tokyo).

 The Furumachi district of Niigata is considered one of the three most prestigious areas in Japan for geisha, along with Gion in Kyoto and Shinbashi in Tokyo.
 Hence, witnessing Niigata’s geisha is a must-do!

 ◘◘ Drop by Imayotsukasa Sake Brewery

 Niigata is well-known for producing the finest sake or nihonshu (Japanese liquor).
 Why so?
 Simply because of the snow.
 With the prefecture’s bountiful snowfall on its mountains, it has constantly yielded conditions that are perfect for making sake: purified air from constant snowing and snow-melted waters (great for growing rice paddies and brewing sake).

 To best enjoy this, head on ever to Imayotsukasa Sake Brewery because you can then go on a FREE tour of their establishment as you learn more about the making of sake.
 What’s more, you can even taste some of their products!
 (My favorite sake bottles are: Moto, Karyu-kai, and Junmai).

 Prolong your enjoyment of Niigata’s high-quality sake by visiting a typical Japanese gastropub that’s called an ‘izakaya‘.